decant09/beach-yoga-fuerteventura/README.md

 ### Bugs
 #### Known
+The whole header area is a hyperlink as opposed to just the logo area which is intended.
+If time permitted [stack overflow](https://stackoverflow.com/questions/40826300/how-to-place-an-image-in-a-header-surrounded-by-an-anchor-tag-and-make-the-image) is a useful possible solution.

 #### Solved

 Images did not upload when viewing website on GitHub pages.
 Removed leading "/" from src path to fix issue.